SummitAnthony/CSE370-Project/README.md

 # CSE370 Course Management System

-**Welcome to the CSE370 Course Management System project repository!** This project was developed as part of the CSE370 course, focusing on databases, using PHP and MySQL.
+**Welcome to the  Course Management System project repository!** This project was developed as part of the CSE370 course, focusing on databases, using PHP and MySQL.

 ## Overview

-The **CSE370 Course Management System** is a web-based application designed to streamline course-related activities for both teachers and students.
+The **Course Management System** is a web-based application designed to streamline course-related activities for both teachers and students.
 The system includes a variety of features aimed at enhancing the learning experience and administrative processes.

 ## Features